Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 Vehicle-to-Home (V2H) and Vehicle-to-Grid (V2G) technology is emerging:

-- Status in WA: Not widely available yet, but some vehicles (e.g., certain models) support it with compatible chargers
+- Status in WA: not widely available yet, though some vehicles support it with a compatible charger

-When V2H becomes mainstream, your EV battery (typically 60–100 kWh) could serve as massive home energy storage, far larger than any dedicated home battery.
+Once V2H becomes mainstream, your EV battery (typically 60–100 kWh) could act as home energy storage far larger than any dedicated home battery.

 Budget option:

-- Any 7.4kW Mode 3 charger with timer
+- Any 7.4 kW Mode 3 charger with a timer

-- Set timer for your cheapest tariff period
+- Set the timer for your cheapest tariff window

 - From ~$800 installed